 - Data : Monitor the cost of data usage and lack of control to determine the cost for personal use versus corporate use.

 When embracing BYOD, organizations also need to be aware of the risks that are with this policy.
 Key risks to evaluate are:

 - Application control: Uncontrolled and unsecured applications that could be installed on the device by the user.

 - Potential data loss: This requires eliminating or reducing exposure of sensitive and critical data.

 - Local labor laws/issues: Local and/or country labor laws that prevent users from working for more than normal working hours.
 Employment agreements need to be updated to manage possible Fair Labor Standard Act-related risk.

-- Potential privacy issue: Tools employed by IT to manage the device could monitor and track the location of the device, which may introduce a privacy issue in certain countries for the organization.
+- Potential privacy issue: Tools employed by IT to manage the device could monitor and track the location of the device, which may a privacy issue in certain countries for the organization.